HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="structured-data-formats.png",
   caption="Structured Data formats.",
   description="A column chart of structured data formats out of those commonly supported.
-JSON-LD is the most popular schema data format with 62% of markups using it.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1310320311&format=interactive", sheets_gid="2048293717", sql_file="structured-data-formats.sql"
+JSON-LD on 64% of desktop pages, microdata on 33%, RDFa on 3%, and microformats2 on 0%.
+Mobile is almost identical with JSON-LD on 62% of mobile pages, microdata on 35%, RDFa on 2%, and microformats2 on 1%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1310320311&format=interactive", sheets_gid="2048293717", sql_file="structured-data-formats.sql"